 University of Mary Accreditation

 The University of Mary is accredited by The Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.

 The University of Mary Department of Education is accredited by the North Dakota Education Standards and Practices Board.

-The five departments and one division within the University of Mary School of Health Science have all earned national accreditation through their respective accrediting agencies.
+The six departments and one division within the University of Mary School of Health Science have all earned national accreditation through their respective accrediting agencies.